Skip

 </main>

-To be honest, I haven’t worked on a multi language site for some time, but I wanted to publish this article anyways as it’s getting a bit dusty in my drafts.
+To be honest, I haven’t worked on a multilingual site for some time, but I wanted to publish this article anyway as it’s been gathering dust in my drafts.
 There’s a good chance I’ll update it with some practical learnings in the future.

-Have you implemented something similar on your multi language sites?
+Have you implemented something similar on your multilingual sites?
 I’d love to hear about your approaches over on Mastodon.